Storm Daniel: Egypt

 Daniel reached Egypt on 11 September, where parts of the northwestern region of the country experienced moderate rainfall.

 As Daniel's remnants reached the Nile Delta and Cairo, residents across the country reported an unusual odor on 12 September.
 Manar Ghanem, a representative from the media center of the Egyptian Meteorological Authority, refuted any connection between the phenomenon and Daniel, but noted that the storm had caused dust, rain and weather fluctuations.

-Israel and Palestine
+Israel

-The remnants of Daniel reached Israel and Palestine on 13 September, causing unusually heavy localized rains.
+The remnants of Daniel reached Israel on 13 September, causing unusually heavy localized rains.
 Minor property damage and a number of sinkholes were reported but without injuries.